 3. HDR Photos Don’t Look Realistic

 It’s true that some HDR photos have an extreme and unrealistic look, but this is not the case in every situation.
 There are plenty of great HDR images that are not obviously HDR, and these tend to have a more realistic look.
 In some cases HDR processing is used to intentionally create an extreme, grungy, or unrealistic image, but this does not mean that realistic and less extreme results are not possible with HDR.
-In fact, Photomatix Pro, which is probably the most popular dedicated HDR software, made improvements and enhancements in Photomatix Pro 5.0 to improve the possibilities for getting realistic results.
+In fact, Photomatix Pro, which is probably the most popular dedicated HDR software, made improvements and enhancements in the latest version to improve the possibilities for getting realistic results.

 4. You Need Dedicated Software for HDR

 When it comes to processing HDR images there are a number of software options that have been created specifically for this purpose.
-Some of the leading options include Photomatix Pro, Nik HDR Efex Pro, and HDR Darkroom.
+Some of the leading options include Photomatix Pro, Nik HDR Efex Pro, HDR Merge in Luminar Neo, and HDR Darkroom.
 If you have been hesitant to try HDR because you don’t want to buy more software you may be surprised to know that there are other options.
 If you already use Photoshop (CS5 and later) you will have access to HDR Pro, which allows you to merge multiple exposures in Photoshop.
 You can also do manual exposure blending by using multiple exposures in separate layers and using masks instead of using automated software.